arminfro/dd-back-up/README.md

   - Configurable relative destination paths for backups on each target filesystem.
 - Each device can have an optional `copies` field to maintain a fixed number of stored backups.
   - Ensures a consistent size of stored backups.
-  - Automatically creates or deletes backup image files based on the configuration.
+  - Automatically deletes oldest backup image file, if count exceeds.
 - Provides the ability to define another backup filesystem for the device on which your others backups are located.
   - Allows you to have a backup of your backup device.
 - Safety features: